-Thereafter, according to [1], the vector potential has been usually treated in textbooks according to Heaviside's and Hertz's approach until the appearance of Feynman's Lectures with his discussion about what must be considered as a 'real field'.
-According to Feynman, a 'real field' is 'a mathematical function we are using for avoiding the idea of action at a distance' [7, p 15.7].
-This definition appears as an unwitting quotation of Hertz's comment reported above; however, Feynman does not reach Hertz's conclusion that the vector potential can be dismissed.
-In fact, Feynman writes that 'We have introduced \vec{A} because it does have an important physical significance...
-In any region where $\vec{B} = 0$ even if \vec{A} is not zero, such as outside a solenoid, there is no discernible effect of \vec{A} .
-Therefore, for a long time it was believed that \vec{A} was not a "real" field.
-It turns out, however, that there are phenomena involving quantum mechanics [Aharonov-Bohm effect] which show that the field A is in fact a 'real' field in the sense we have defined it' [7, p 15.8].
-Clearly, according to Feynman, the vector potential acquires 'physical meaning' only from quantum phenomena.
-However, more recently, the 'physical meaning' of vector potential in classical electromagnetism has been advocated in connection with a particular phenomenon of electromagnetic induction: the so-called Maxwell-Lodge effect [4, 8].
-In these papers, the Maxwell-Lodge effect is considered-correctly as we shall see-as the classical counterpart of the Aharonov-Bohm effect (section 4.1).
+Thereafter, according to [1], the vector potential has been usually treated in textbooks according to Heaviside's and Hertz's approach until the appearance of Feynman Lectures with his discussion about what must be considered as a "real field".
+According to Feynman, a "real field" is "a mathematical function we are using for avoiding the idea of action at a distance" [7, page 15.7].
+This definition appears as an unwitting quotation of Hertz's comment reported above: however, Feynman does not reach Hertz's conclusion that the vector potential can be dismissed.
+In fact, Feynman writes that "We have introduced \vec{A} because it does have an important physical significance ...
+In any region where $\vec{B}=0$ even if \vec{A} is not zero, such as outside a solenoid, there is no discernible effect of A. Therefore, for a long time it was believed that A was not a "real" field.
+It turns out, however, that there are phenomena involving quantum mechanics [Aharonov - Bohm effect] which show that the field A is in fact a "real" field in the sense we have defined it [7, page 15.8]."
+Clearly, according to Feynman, the vector potential acquires "physical meaning" only from quantum phenomena.
+However, more recently, the "physical meaning" of vector potential in classical electromagnetism has been advocated in connection with a particular phenomenon of electromagnetic induction: the so called Maxwell - Lodge effect [4] [8].
+In these papers, the Maxwell - Lodge effect is considered - correctly as we shall see - as the classical counterpart of the Aharonov - Bohm effect (section 4.1).

-In this paper we shall
+In this paper we shall:

-- (i) comment on 'a general law for electromagnetic induction' [9] based on an essential use of the vector potential (section 2); - (ii) discuss a forgotten experiment by André Blondel [10] which shows that the variation of the magnetic flux through a surface that has a conducting circuit as a contour is not the cause of the emf induced in the circuit (section 3); - (iii) reflect on the infinite pairs of potentials (scalar and vector potential) usually considered as physically equivalent because they yield the same electric and magnetic fields (section 4); - (iv) discuss the meaning of 'physical meaning' (section 5).
+- 1. comment on "a general law for electromagnetic induction" [9] based on an essential use of the vector potential (section 2); - 2. discuss a forgotten experiment by André Blondel (1914) [10] which shows that the variation of the magnetic flux through a surface that has a conducting circuit as a contour is not the cause of the emf induced in the circuit (section 3); - 3. reflect on the infinite pairs of potentials (scalar and vector potential) usually considered as physically equivalent because yielding the same electric and magnetic fields (section 4); - 4. discuss the meaning of "physical meaning" (section 5).

-As the above list shows, this paper tries to shed new light on some basic topics of classical electromagnetism and on the long debated issue of 'physical meaning'.
+As the above list shows, this paper tries to shed new light on some basic topics of classical electromagnetism and on the long debated issue of "physical meaning".
 Therefore, it may be of some usefulness to university teachers and graduate students.

-2. A general law for electromagnetic induction
+2 A general law for electromagnetic induction